 Midterm exam (20%)

-There will be one midterm exam held during class on WednesdayTuesday, Feb 26th9.
+There will be one midterm exam held during class on Tuesday, March 9thth.
 It will cover all material introduced in lecture and reading up to that date.

 You can miss the midterm without penalty only if (1) you have a conflict with a religious holiday or are participating in an MSU event, and you notify me in advance, or (2) if you have a verifiable (i.e. with documentation) personal or family medical emergency.
 All University processes for documenting excused absences must be followed.